-State laws often contradict federal laws when it comes to marijuana.
+State laws often contradict federal laws when it comes to cannabis regulation.
 Unfortunately, North Carolina has some of the harshest marijuana laws in the United States.

-If you want to purchase CBD oil legally in North Carolina, you need to be aware of the legal status specific to the state.
+If you want to purchase CBD oil legally in North Carolina, there are a few things you’ll need to be aware of.
+We explain everything here.

-YES!
-Despite North Carolina’s strict laws against marijuana, you can still legally purchase CBD oil.
+Yes.
+Despite North Carolina’s strict laws against marijuana, you can still legally purchase CBD oil here.

 CBD can be derived from both flowering marijuana and industrial hemp plants.
 This is an important distinction because North Carolina laws change depending on how your CBD oil is made.

 If your CBD oil is made using a flowering marijuana plant as the source, it is regarded as the same as weed; this is because marijuana-derived CBD oil generally contains a high level of THC, which is the chemical in marijuana that gets you stoned.